Zidane's son Enzo leaves Real Madrid for Alaves

-MADRID Real Madrid coach Zinedine Zidane's 22-year-old son Enzo has left the European champions to join Alaves.
+MADRID (Reuters) - Real Madrid coach Zinedine Zidane's 22-year-old son Enzo has left the European champions to join Alaves.

 The former France under-19 midfielder, who came through the Madrid club's academy, has signed a three-year deal with the La Liga side, who came ninth last season.